Population-Transcriptomics/pairedBamToBed12/docs/content/tools/pairedbamtobed12.rst

 represent the minimal information about a cDNA that was given by a read pair.

-``pairedbamtobed12`` was created for the analysis of CAGEscan_ libraries, which are we paired-end directional libraries of random-primed 5′ cDNAs.
+``pairedbamtobed12`` was created for the analysis of CAGEscan_ libraries, which are paired-end directional libraries of random-primed 5′ cDNAs.
 The BED12 files are used to assemble *CAGEscan clusters* that combine all the pairs where the 5′ end is in the same transcript start site peak, thus providing approximative rudimentary transcript models for each peak.
 A typical analysis can be found in